Abhishek-Singh2003/Carrer-Page-/README.md

-# Link Preview — Company Logo & Open in New Tab

 ![Preview](preview.png)
 > *A sleek, responsive web app to preview any company career link with auto logo detection and one-click open in new tab.*